Kitware/VTK/Documentation/docs/getting_started/using_python.md

 # Using Python

-VTK is available on [PyPi](https://pypi.org/) for Windows,Mac OS and Linux.
+VTK is available on [PyPi](https://pypi.org/) for Windows, macOS and Linux.
 ```
 pip install vtk
 ```